miofuku/phd-guide/README.md

 This GitBook is designed to be read sequentially, but each chapter can also stand alone as a reference.
 Feel free to jump to the sections most relevant to your current needs.

-## 🤝 Contributing

-We welcome contributions to improve and expand this guide!
-If you have insights, experiences, or resources to share:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingContribution`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some AmazingContribution'`)
-5. Push to the branch (`git push origin feature/AmazingContribution`)
-6. Open a Pull Request

 ## 📣 Feedback

 If you find this guide helpful or have suggestions for improvement, please: